 Organized group hiking with a school group, scouting group, or outing club is an amazing way to see the Long Trail.
 This page is intended to provide your group with the logistics to have a safe and enjoyable trip.
-If you are here to notify GMC of your group outing, please visit our calendar site for group sign up.
-For group hiking questions, concerns, or for help with itineraries, please contact the Group Outreach Specialist, Caitlin, at [email protected] or 802-241-8327.
+If you are here to notify GMC of your group outing, please visit our Group Notification Calendar to sign up your trip.
+For group hiking questions, concerns, or for help with itineraries, please contact the Group Outreach and Field Coordinator at [email protected] or 802-241-8327.

 - Overnight group size should be limited to 10 people including leaders.